This API gathers information about an access token.

 Flag which indicates whether the entity ID of the client was used when the request for the access token was made.

-Get the expected nonce value for DPoP proof JWT, which should be used
+The expected nonce value for DPoP proof JWT, which should be used

 as the value of the DPoP-Nonce HTTP header.